stevenevan/webtoon-dl/README.md

   -s START, --start START
                         Specify episode number from which download should start.
   -e END, --end END     Specify episode number which should be downloaded last.
+  -t THREADS, --threads THREADS
+                        Specify how many threads to be executed (>1 = multithreading)
 ```